Promo Code Today: Book Online and Save $35

 14. Plates You’ve Glued Back Together

-Unfortunately, if you keep the broken dish and repair it using glue or any other type of adhesive, you should wash it by hand.
+Unfortunately, if you keep and repair the broken dish using glue or any other adhesive, you should wash it by hand.
 To remind you, the hot water and detergent you use in the dishwasher can easily dissolve adhesives.

 15. Anything with Paper Labels

 Along with containers, you may save bottles or glass jars to store food.
-There is no problem with putting them in the appliance, but first, remove all labels on them.
+Putting them in the appliance is no problem, but first, remove all labels on them.

 Date of page creation: November 29, 2022